Data Cart

 I'm having trouble using the IPUMS MICS website.
 How can I get help? [top]

 You might want to start with the User Guide.
 The Support link at the top of the IPUMS MICS home page will also bring you to a number of resources.
-While there are not yet tutorials for IPUMS MICS, there are online video tutorials for other IPUMS projects that explain what IPUMS is, how the online documentation works, and how to create customized data files for analysis.
+There are written exercises that guide you through an example of browsing the website and analyzing data.
+See Training exercises on the homepage.
+While there are not yet video tutorials for IPUMS MICS, there are online video tutorials for other IPUMS projects that explain what IPUMS is, how the online documentation works, and how to create customized data files for analysis.
 See resources here.
 User notes provide further details on how to download and unzip your customized data file and cover other topics.
 And the IPUMS User Forum allows you to post a question that will be answered by IPUMS staff or experienced users.
 If you need individualized help beyond these resources, send an email to ipums@umn.edu, with a full description of your problem.

 I found a mistake in IPUMS MICS or want to suggest an improvement.
 What should I do? [top]